Shrewsbury and Telford Hospital NHS Trust: Performance

 A further warning notice was issues in December 2019 because of concerns about treatment of mental health patients in the emergency department.
 It was reported that “inappropriate” restraint techniques and rapid tranquillisation were being applied to mental health patients who were then left unsupervised in accident and emergency corridors.

 In May 2022, Shrewsbury and Telford NHS Hospital Trust was fined £1,333,334 for failure of providing safe care to two patients at one of its hospitals.
 One of the charges had been brought by brought by the Care Quality Commission (CQC).
 The Trust was told at Telford Magistrates’ Court that a previous fine against the Trust in 2016 and the “poor health and safety record in the management of” the Royal Shrewsbury Hospital had exacerbated the offences, but that the Trust’s “full and extensive investigations immediately after both incidents” had been considered in mitigation.

 Maternity scandal

-Up to June 2019, 250 cases of concern in maternity were being investigated by an enquiry led by senior midwife Donna Ockenden commissioned in 2016 by Jeremy Hunt.
+Up to June 2019, 250 cases of concern in maternity were being investigated by an inquiry led by senior midwife Donna Ockenden commissioned in 2016 by Jeremy Hunt.
 On 24 June it was announced that another 300 cases had been uncovered, over a period of 40 years.
 In November 2019 it was revealed that at least 42 babies had died avoidably, also some mothers had died avoidably, there had been avoidable cases of brain damage and cerebral palsy among babies.
 Cases being investigated include 22 stillbirths, three deaths of pregnant women, 17 deaths of newborn babies, three maternal deaths, 47 examples of substandard care and 51 cases of cerebral palsy or brain damage.
 The interim report maintains the number of cases, "seems to represent a longstanding culture at this trust that is toxic to improvement effort".

+Ongoing Concerns Following the Ockenden Report

+In the aftermath of the final Ockenden Report published on 30 March 2022, which identified 60 areas for improvement and 201 avoidable stillbirths and neonatal deaths, concerns about maternity services at Shrewsbury and Telford Hospital NHS Trust (SaTH) continue to persist.
+As of October 2023, Shrewsbury-based law firm Lanyon Bowdler is representing 135 legal cases against the Trust, including recent cases from 2022 and 2023, related to allegations of poor maternity care.

+Beth Heath, head of clinical negligence at Lanyon Bowdler, has reported that families are still experiencing preventable stillbirths, with two recent cases occurring within the past year.
+Heath also noted that many expectant mothers are choosing to seek care outside Shropshire due to a continuing lack of trust in local maternity services.

+The Trust has reported progress in implementing the recommendations from the Ockenden Report.
+As of mid-2023, SaTH claimed to have completed 87% of the 52 actions from the first report and is continuing to work on the additional 158 actions from the final report.
+However, ongoing legal challenges and concerns from families suggest that significant issues with the Trust's maternity services remain unresolved.